 From Rare to Well-Done: Master Your Meat Cooking Skills with a Thermometer

 While cooking leans more on the side of the arts and self-expression (that’s why it’s called the culinary arts), the process of cooking itself is a form of science.
-The application of heat, manipulation of temperature, combining ingredients of different types, textures, and tastes, precise calculation of condiments, understanding how different food and ingredients react to each other, etc., all require scientific thinking.
-It is especially apparent in cooking meat, where different types of proteins are required to reach a certain internal temperature to achieve the desired doneness, taste, texture, and safety.
+The application of heat, manipulation of temperature, combining ingredients of different types, textures, and tastes, precise calculation of condiments, understanding how different foods and ingredients interact, etc., all require scientific thinking.
+It is especially apparent in cooking meat, where various types of proteins require different internal temperatures to achieve the desired doneness, taste, texture, and safety.
 This is where the importance of a meat thermometer comes into the picture – to help you ensure your meat is cooked to perfection every time.

 This entry will teach you how to use your meat thermometer to achieve the perfect doneness of your meat, whether it’s beef, pork, poultry, etc., and whether it should be medium-rare, medium-well, well-done, etc.